root-project/root/README/README.CXXMODULES.md

 The performance is dependent on many factors such as configuration of ROOT and workflow.
 You can read more at our Intel IPCC-ROOT Showcase presentation here (pp 25-33)[[8]].

+#### Loading C++ Modules on Demand

+In long term, we should optimize the preloading of modules to be a no-op and avoid recursive behavior based on identifier lookup callbacks.
+Unfortunately, at the moment the loading of C++ modules on demand shows significantly better performance results.

 You can visit our continuous performance monitoring tool where we compare the performance of ROOT against ROOT with a PCH [[9]].